top of page

 - Ryan Gosling

-Justine's (she/they) collaborations include ten years of creative partnership with artist, Eva Peskin, on queer friendship, camp and collaborative world-building, and an ongoing project with artist/death doula, Kate Muehlmann, that invites the public to engage creatively with questions around death and dying.
-Justine has collaborated with “folk comedy” filmmakers – Shaina Feinberg (Blunderpuss) and Shannon Plumb (Towheads), and cinematic work as an actor-writer-director-producer has screened at Maryland Film Festival, Woodstock Film Festival, New Directors | New Films, Rotterdam Film Festival, and more.
 Justine has created a surrealist cinema house in the back of a box truck (Lost Horizon Night Market), sung original music atop a boom-lift for a mechanical ballet (Empire Drive-In, Queens Museum), performed in radical re-imaginings of Moliere farces (Yale Rep/Berkeley Rep), and presented contemporary clown & commedia shows (from the backrooms of Mexican restaurants to NYC's snazziest stages).
-Her work has been supported/presented by The Public Theater, Ars Nova, Metropolitan Museum of Art, New York Women in Film & Television, Queer|Art, Orchard Project, Lighthouse Film Festival, Abrons Arts, and Dixon Place.
-She is an Affiliated Artist & former fellow with New Georges.
+Her work has been supported/presented by The Public Theater, Ars Nova, the Metropolitan Museum of Art, New York Women in Film & Television, Queer|Art, The Orchard Project, Lighthouse Film Festival, Abrons Arts, Dixon Place, UNM's Art and Media Lab.
+She is an Affiliated Artist & former Audrey fellow with New Georges.

-On faculty at the Yale School of Drama (now DGSD) since 2013, she teaches acting through play, facilitates the development of new work and guides collaboration across creative disciplines.
-She has led workshops around the globe - teaching, collaborating & presenting new work in Romania, Bulgaria, Macedonia, Croatia, Poland, South Africa, Germany, England, France, Canada, and Brazil.
-She is a sought-after creative coach for artists of all ilks and an acting coach for performers through her private Brooklyn-based studio, The Spring!
+A celebrated teacher, she has led workshops around the globe - teaching, collaborating & presenting new work in Romania, Bulgaria, Macedonia, Croatia, Poland, South Africa, Germany, England, France, Canada, and Brazil.
+She runs The Play Society, a roving school and creative lab for training and new work development through an ethos of play and collaboration.

 Justine received her MFA in Performance and Interactive Media Arts from CUNY/Brooklyn College.